 Short, thin men are the ideal candidates for Italian suits.
 They will sync beautifully with your slender frame, and the overall shorter jacket will serve to make you appear less short.

-To learn more about the other styles of suits, click any of the following links:
+To learn about the other suit nationalities, click any of the links below: